jlgm/WhiteRabbitChallenge/README.md

 ## Potential pitfalls

 * This solution is tightly coupled with the inputs of this problem.
-If another set of words is given to find anagrams for, it might not work since multiplying the primes might not fit a long long. (although, modules could be used here for approximate solutions)
+If another set of words is given to find anagrams for, it might not work since multiplying the primes might not fit a long long. (although, modular arithmetic could be used as long as we treat collisions.
+See [Rabin-Karp Algorithm](https://en.wikipedia.org/wiki/Rabin%E2%80%93Karp_algorithm#Hash_function_used) for details on this)
+* As consequence of the above problem, it doesn't scale well
 * It stores all the words in memory.
 Perhaps using a trie would be better
 * Too many shared resources between functions, which, although more efficient, is hard to debug
 * It might be a bit heavy on mathematics and code is not too easy to follow